Razat94/learn/PowerBI/README-PowerBI.md

 	Relationships show how data in one table connects to data in another.
-	Once a relationship is formed (usually it's done automatically), we can reference data from seperate tables & create visuals from them.
+	Once a relationship is formed (usually it's done automatically), we can reference data from separate tables & create visuals from them.
 		For example, VLOOKUP can use/reference the Product table to find details for products in the Orders table.